Wadley Railroad Depot

 In the post-war years, Randolph County underwent a period of recovery and reconstruction.
 The economy diversified, with an emphasis on industries such as timber, mining, and manufacturing.
 Communities like Wedowee and Roanoke developed as important centers of commerce and trade.
 Today, Randolph County is known for its natural beauty, friendly small-town atmosphere, and a rich history that is evident in its numerous historical sites and landmarks.

-This timeline provides a concise overview of the key events in the history of Randolph County, Alabama.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Randolph County, Alabama.